Carglglz/asyncmd/README.md

 Note that this set of tools (with exception of `aioservices/services`) can be frozen in the firmware too which will be the best option for saving memory.
-To freeze services, see `mod_services`.
+To freeze services, see `frz_services`.
 To learn more about freezing packages/modules see
 [MicroPython manifest files](https://docs.micropython.org/en/latest/reference/manifest.html#manifest)